-The doctoral dissertation is available on the internet and at the library of Kaunas University of Technology (Donelaičio 20, Kaunas).
+The doctoral dissertation is available at the library of Kaunas University of Technology (Donelaičio 20, Kaunas).

 The thesis is devoted to the complex study of newly synthesized organic electroactive compounds and their application in the efficient organic light emitting diodes (OLED).
 The aim of the work is to analyze the structure-properties relationship of organic semiconductors.

 TADF is the emission of triplet up-conerted excitons.
 Enhancement of spin-orbit coupling induced by heavy metal particles is a key for electrophosorescnece (PhOLEDs).
 Additionally to these phenomena, ambipolarity and aggregation-induced emission enhancement (AIEE) were investigated.